Memorable Manitobans: Richard W. Craig (1877-1966)

 Born at Underwood, Ontario on 26 August 1877, son of William John Craig and Jane Hector, brother-in-law of Annie Josephine Hogg Campbell, he was educated at Port Elgin (Ontario), Winnipeg Collegiate Institute, and the University of Manitoba (BA 1897, LLB 1904).
 He was Principal of several public and high schools from 1897 to 1903, including Tamarisk School (1897), Elkhorn School (1898-1899), and Carman School (1899-1900).

-Called to the Manitoba Bar in 1905, he was Crown Prosecutor for Winnipeg from 1910 to 1912.
-He was made a King’s Counsel in 1916, and a Bencher of the Manitoba Law Society from 1916 to 1922.
+Called to the Manitoba Bar in 1905, he was Crown Prosecutor for Winnipeg (1910-1912).
+He was made a King’s Counsel in 1916, and served as a Bencher of the Manitoba Law Society (1916-1922).
 He was a member of the Winnipeg School Board from 1911 to 1921, Chairman of the Board from 1920 to 1921.
 He was a Member of the University Council for several years and held various offices in the Manitoba and Canadian Bar Associations.

 On 12 September 1906, he married Marguerite Maud Hogg (c1882-?, daughter of the Reverend Joseph Hogg of Winnipeg) and they had three children: Hector Joseph Craig (1910-1976), Marjorie Alice Craig (1912-?, wife of Barclay Wallace Pitfield), and Josephine Arthur Craig (1918-?, wife of R. E. Curran).
 He was a member of the Manitoba Club, St. Charles Country Club, Masons, and St. Andrews Society.
 He served as President of the Canadian Club of Winnipeg (1918-1919) and Association of Canadian Clubs (1920-1921).